(202) 393-3030

 1. U.S. Passport – You must provide your signed passport.
 Your passport must be valid for at least 6 months and have two adjacent blank pages available.

-3. Washington Express Visas Visa Request Form – filled out completely.
+2. Washington Express Visas Visa Request Form – filled out completely.

-9. Personal invitation – if you are visiting friends, family, or applying for a Q2 visa (foreigners who intend to visit their relatives who are Chinese citizens residing in China or foreigners with permanent residence in China) you must provide a letter of invitation from your host in China stating the following:
+• Personal invitation – if you are visiting friends, family, or applying for a Q2 visa (foreigners who intend to visit their relatives who are Chinese citizens residing in China or foreigners with permanent residence in China) you must provide a letter of invitation from your host in China stating the following: Information on the applicant (full name, gender, date of birth etc.) Information on the visit – purpose of visit, arrival and departure dates, place(s) to be visited, relations between the applicant and the inviting individual, financial source for expenditures.
+Information on the inviting individual (name, contact number, address, signature etc).
+Photocopy of Chinese ID or foreign passport and permanent residence permit of the inviting individual.

 *Former citizens of China must provide a copy of former Chinese or Taiwanese passport and/or photo copies of previous China Visas in current or old US passport.
 If former passport cannot be produced they will also accept a copy of the birth certificate or copy of US Naturalization Certificate.